smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **UNIQUE**

-To demonstrate that a `UNIQUE CONSTRAINT` allows only one NULL marker we can run the following statement.
+To demonstrate that a `UNIQUE CONSTRAINT` allows only one NULL marker, we can run the following statement.
 We add a `UNIQUE CONSTRAINT` to `##TableB`, which already includes a NULL marker in the column Fruit.

 ```sql
 ALTER TABLE ##TableB